dgroomes/my-software/go/README.md

     * (partially done) Pare down (inline) styles
 * [x] DONE Re-use the `textinput` Bubbles component and in general compress the code
 * [x] DONE (fixed/obsoleted by other refactoring) Re-size defect.
 When resizing and then moving the cursor, the program panics.
-* [ ] SKIP (no, I'm not doing any scoring/bonus at all) Consider ranking "exact matches" before fuzzy matches?
-If I type "rea" I want to see "README.md" appear before
-  "gradlew.bat".
 * [x] DONE Support multi-line
 * [x] OBSOLETE (Somehow resolved on itself.
 Not sure why) Support special (longer unicode?) characters like `°` in the underline highlighting.
 * [x] DONE Defect: Get cursor blinking working again.